arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 - *IN <RANGE>*

-However, the full power of ArangoSearch is harnessed and exposed via functions, during both the filter and sort stages.
+However, the full power of ArangoSearch is harnessed and exposed via functions, during both the search and sort stages.

+Note, that SEARCH statement is meant to be treated as a part of the expression, but not as an individual statement in contrast to FILTER

 The supported AQL context functions are:

 ### ANALYZER()

-`ANALYZER(filter-expression, analyzer)`
+`ANALYZER(search-expression, analyzer)`

-Override analyzer in a context of **filter-expression** with another one, denoted by a specified **analyzer** argument, making it available for filter functions.
+Override analyzer in a context of **search-expression** with another one, denoted by a specified **analyzer** argument, making it available for search functions.

-- *filter-expression* - any valid filter expression
+- *search-expression* - any valid search expression
 - *analyzer* - string with the analyzer to imbue, i.e. *"text_en"* or one of the other [available string analyzers](../../../Manual/Views/ArangoSearch/Analyzers.html)